oVirt/ovirt-site/source/community/user-stories/users-and-providers.html.md

 <div class="case-study">
 [![Hyper Expert, LLC](/images/logos/hyperexpert-logo.svg)](https://hyperexpert.com)
-[Hyper Expert](https://hyperexpert.com) is a robust organization that provides the best possible ways to make use of technology by utilizing oVirt as the primary layer of Virtualization to provide Cloud and On-premises Platform Solutions and IT Management Services.
+[Hyper Expert](https://hyperexpert.com) is a robust organization that provides Cloud and On-premises Platform Solutions and IT Management Services utilizing oVirt as the primary layer of Virtualization.
 </div>

 ## Partners in Education